 Any person willing to register and pay fees may attend RUSH.
 National membership is not required.
 People new to the Society will find RUSHclasses particularly beneficial.
 Specific instructions for registration for each session are included in the flyer that appears in the MEWS.

-Calontir RUSH Handbook (PDF) Revised 2017
+Calontir RUSH Handbook (PDF) New revision coming soon!

 Lady Dulcibella de Chateaurien